cosmiceternityy/cosmiceternityy/README.md

 I'm Dorian!
 I go by any pronouns, it/its slightly preferred ^_^

 no dni!
-I hide/mute freely. minors under 15 iwc (and dni in 18+ server)
+I hide/mute freely. minors iwc (and dni in 18+ server)

 I'm afk/offtab a LOT, I prefer if you whisper to interact - feel free to c+h, int, boop, kiss and cover me anytime! sometimes being fully covered makes me uncomfy, I will tell you or move if this happens.
 I struggle socially!
 I hardly approach/interact with anyone outside of my friend group and I'm always anxious of bothering, so I would REALLY appreciate if you interact first